zencart/documentation/content/user/first_steps/basic_checklist.md

 ## Introduction

-After installation, you'll want to address several things to get your basic shop operational.
+After [installation](/user/first_steps/how_do_i_install), you'll want to address several things to get your basic shop operational.
 One suggested order of operations is the following:

+### Language File setup
-When English is not your preferred language download, install and setup your preferred language from the [Zen Cart Downloads](https://www.zen-cart.com/downloads.php?do=cat&id=6).
+- When English is not your preferred language download, install and setup your preferred language from the [Zen Cart Downloads](https://www.zen-cart.com/downloads.php?do=cat&id=6).

 ### Checklist